AbdKhuffash/SpendSmart/README.md

 # SpendSmart
-A basic web app to keep track of spendings using .net core MVC's, in memory database
+A basic web app to keep track of spendings using .net core MVC & in memory database